Skip to main content

 Stem Cell Transplant for Multiple Myeloma

-In a stem cell transplant, a person gets high-dose chemotherapy to kill the cells in their bone marrow (where new blood cells, including myeloma cells, are made).
-Then the person gets an infusion of new, healthy blood-forming stem cells to replace the ones that were killed.
+In a stem cell transplant, a person gets high-dose chemotherapy to kill the cells in their bone marrow.
+(Bone marrow is where new blood cells are made, including myeloma cells.)
+After this chemotherapy, the person is given an infusion of new, healthy blood-forming stem cells to replace the ones that were killed.

 When stem cell transplants were first developed decades ago, the new stem cells were taken from the bone marrow, so this was known as a bone marrow transplant (BMT).
-Now, stem cells are more often collected from blood (known as a peripheral blood stem cell transplant (PBSCT)).
-These stem cells are likely to start working faster, and they're less likely than bone marrow cells to be contaminated with a person's myeloma cells.
+Now, stem cells are more often collected from blood.
+This is known as a peripheral blood stem cell transplant (PBSCT).

 Who can get a stem cell transplant?

 There aren't strict criteria for who can get a stem cell transplant.
-But in general, people might be able to get a transplant if they're in fairly good health, are able to do most daily activities on their own, and don't have serious liver or heart disease.
+But in general, a person might be able to get a stem cell transplant if they:

-People generally get at least several months of treatment with medicines before getting a SCT.
-This can help lower the number of myeloma cells in the bone marrow and blood, help with a person's symptoms, and help organs recover from damage the myeloma might have done.
+People usually get at least several months of treatment with different medicines before having a stem cell transplant (SCT).
+This can help lower the number of myeloma cells in the bone marrow and blood, help relieve symptoms, and help organs recover from damage the myeloma might have done.

-Some people might have the option to either get the transplant at this point (early SCT), or continue to be treated with medicines and wait until the myeloma progresses before getting the transplant (late or delayed SCT).
-In general, early transplants are more likely to be helpful in the short term, although it's not clear that they help people live longer than delayed transplants.
+In general, early stem cell transplants are more likely to be helpful in the short term, although it's not clear that they help people live longer compared to delayed transplants.

 Although an autologous transplant can make the myeloma go away for a time (even years), it's very unlikely to cure it.